zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/using-the-liferay-commerce-tomcat-bundle.md

 # Using the Liferay Commerce Tomcat Bundle

-The Liferay Commerce open source bundle is available for download from the [Liferay Commerce Community Downloads](https://commerce.liferay.dev/download) page.
+The Liferay Commerce bundle is available for download from the [Liferay Commerce Community Downloads](https://commerce.liferay.dev/download) page.
 The bundle contains the latest version of Liferay Commerce and Liferay Portal CE pre-deployed to Apache Tomcat.

 Before obtaining the bundle, read the [Liferay Commerce Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+Commerce+2.0+Compatibility+Matrix/0ed97477-f5a7-40a6-b5ab-f00d5e01b75f) for a list of supported technologies.